 Differences Between Psychotherapists, Psychologists and Psychiatrists

-Although all three can provide therapy to those struggling with their mental health and substance abuse, there are a few differences among them.
+Although all three can provide therapy to those struggling with their mental health and substance use, there are a few differences among them.
 It’s important to note that psychotherapy is the umbrella term for any professional who is trained to treat people for their emotional problems.

 The biggest differences to note are that psychologists and psychiatrists provide additional services, such as administering psychological or diagnostic tests and determining the best medication options for their patients.
 However, only psychiatrists are able to diagnose and prescribe medication to their patients.